 Project Pluto and the SLAM Missile

 One such effort under the supervision of the U.S. Air Force was a weapon dubbed the Supersonic Low Altitude Missile or SLAM (not to be mistaken for the later AGM-84E Standoff Land Attack Missile).
 The SLAM missile program was to utilize a ramjet nuclear propulsion system being developed under the name Project Pluto.
-Today, Russia is developing the 9M730 Burevestnik, or Skyfall missile, to leverage the same nuclear propulsion concept.
+Today, Russia’s 9M730 Burevestnik, or Skyfall missile, aims to leverage the same nuclear propulsion concept.

 Over time, the SLAM missile came to be known as Pluto to many who worked on it, due to the missile’s development through the project with the same name.

 The nuclear ramjet developed for SLAM under Project Pluto was designed to draw in air from the front of the vehicle as it flew at high speed, creating a significant amount of pressure.
 The nuclear reactor would then superheat the air and expel it out the back to create propulsion.
-This ramjet methodology is still in use in some platforms today and plays a vital role in some forms of hypersonic missile programs.
+This ramjet methodology, sans nuclear fuel source, is still in use in some platforms today and plays a vital role in some forms of hypersonic missile programs.

-The onboard nuclear reactor produced more than 500-megawatts of power and operated at a scorching 2,500 degrees — hot enough to compromise the structural integrity of metal alloys designed specifically to withstand high amounts of heat.
-Ultimately, the decision was made to forgo metal internal parts in favor of specially developed ceramics sourced from the Coors Porcelain Company, based in Colorado.
+The onboard nuclear reactor produced more than 500-megawatts of power and operated at a scorching 2,500 degrees—hot enough to compromise the structural integrity of metal alloys designed specifically to withstand high amounts of heat.
+As a result, the decision was made to forgo metal internal parts in favor of specially developed ceramics sourced from the Coors Porcelain Company, based in Colorado.

 The downside to ramjet propulsion is that it can only function when traveling at high speeds.
 In order to reach those speeds, the SLAM would be carried aloft and accelerated by rocket boosters until the missile was moving fast enough for the nuclear ramjet to engage.
 Once the nuclear ramjet system was operating, the missile could remain aloft practically indefinitely, which would allow it to engage multiple targets and even avoid intercept.

 The nuclear-powered ramjet was so loud that the missile’s designers theorized that the shock wave of the missile flying overhead on its own would likely kill anyone in its path, and if not, the gamma and neutron radiation from the unshielded reactor sputtering fission fragments out the back probably would.
 While this effectively made the missile’s engine a weapon in its own right, it also made flying the SLAM over friendly territory not only impossible, but a significant geopolitical concern.